 A significant change in the facts and circumstances on which these estimates are based could have a material impact on the Group's results and financial position.

-Property, plant and equipment, intangible assets and goodwill

-The accounting treatment of property, plant and equipment and intangible assets includes the use of estimates to determine the useful life for depreciation and amortization purposes and to assess fair value at their acquisition dates, for assets acquired in business combinations.
+Property, plant and equipment, intangible assets and goodwill life for depreciation and amortization purposes and to assess fair value at their acquisition dates, for assets acquired in business combinations.